Christopher Salmon

 The top four factors affecting risk assessment are:

-1. Political Environment: Changes in policies and political stability impacting trade regulations and tariffs.
+1. Political environment: changes in policies and political stability impacting trade regulations and tariffs.

-2. Economic Conditions: Exchange rate fluctuations, inflation, and economic growth influencing costs and demand.
+2. Economic conditions: exchange rate fluctuations, inflation, and economic growth influencing costs and demand.

-3. Legal and Regulatory Framework: Variations in international laws, trade agreements, and compliance requirements.
+3. Legal and regulatory framework: variations in international laws, trade agreements, and compliance requirements.

-4. Operational Factors: Supply chain reliability and logistical challenges affecting trade processes.
+4. Operational factors: supply chain reliability and logistical challenges affecting trade processes.

 To effectively manage and reduce trade risks, UK businesses can employ several key strategies that address various dimensions of risk and contribute to overall stability and resilience in international trade.